freedomofpress/securedrop/docs/install.md

 ### Create a GPG key for the SecureDrop application

-When a document is submitted through the *Source Interface* on the *App Server*, the document is automatically encrypted with the SecureDrop Application GPG key.
-If you have not previously created a GPG key for SecureDrop, you will need to create one now before you continue with the installation.
+When a document or message is submitted to SecureDrop by a source, it is automatically encrypted with the SecureDrop Application GPG key.
+You will need to create that key now before you continue with the installation.

 After booting up Tails, you will need to manually set the system time before you create the GPG key.
 To set the system time, right-click the time in the top menu bar and select *Adjust Date & Time.*